autonomous019/star_classifier_flask/README.md

     stars_model.py - creates a model from trained data using xgb.Classifier

-    app.py - runs the application on a web server, routes set the user interface in this file and loads the precompiled model in .pkl format using Pickle serialization.
+    app.py - runs the application on a web server, routes set the user interface in this file and loads the precompiled model in .pkl format using Pickle serialization this file is the model in pkl format, xgbcl_model.pkl.
     Flask is the web app python framework

     templates/index.html is the html code, user interface, that is called by app.py